bxlab/hifive/doc/hifive.rst

 HiC Interval Options:

--c, --chromosome int    The index of the region to pull data from.
+-c, --chromosome str    The chromosome to pull data from.
 -b, --binsize int       The width of bins (in basepairs) to partition data into.
 A value of zero indicates that each bin is to correspond with a single fend.
 -s, --start int         The first coordinate of the chromosome to pull data from.
 None indicates the beginning of the chromosome.
 [None]
 -e, --stop int          The last coordinate + 1 of the chromosome to pull data from.
 None indicates the end of the chromosome.
 [None]